MuhammadUmair161/tickitbooking/README.md

 About Laravel

-Movie tickitbooking webapplication on Laravel.
+Movie ticketbooking webapplication on Laravel.